stephensmith9/squeak5byexample/README.md

 To start or help with a new translation project, please:

-- clone the wiki repo, start your translation and provide a link from here to your translated wiki repo
 - be patient as it will take some time for the initial content to be moved from LaTeX to Markdown in order for translation to begin

 # License